top of page

 “Tell me everything,” she demanded.
 There’d be no glossing over this one.

 “I’m going to.
 I’m going to,” I assured her.
 Why was Elizabeth showing up older suddenly upsetting to her?
 She'd never once been upset with me about showing up looking different from when I'd left.
-“Take it easy on Elizzy, she’s a little sensitive.
+“Take it easy on Elizabeth, she’s a little sensitive.
 Okay?”

 “Who the hell is Elizzy?”